 |Brakes:||Four-wheel disc brakes|

-Classic Showcase has just wrapped up the restoration of this 1962 Jaguar Mark II Sedan to that of a campaign-worthy Show/Driver level.
+The team at Classic Showcase has restored this 1962 Jaguar Mark II Sedan to that of a campaign-worthy Show/Driver level.
 This is an original Arizona car that has been carefully stored in Southern California since the early 70s, and has received a fresh respray to a highly desirable color of British Racing Green, complimented by a Tan custom tailored and fit interior produced by master Trimmers in our Upholstery department.
-Included in the Sedan’s restoration process, the car has been stripped to bare metal and placed on a rotisserie, its metal was finished, and leaded.
+Included in the Sedan’s restoration process, the car has been stripped to bare metal, its metal was finished, and leaded.
 All body parts were fitted to the car and chrome, then prepared for primer, sealer, paint, base, and clear, and was color sanded and buffed to a fabulous finish.
 All systems were gone through, and the engine was rebuilt back to factory specifications.
-The car's fuel, electrical, cooling, and hydraulic systems were restored as well, along with the addition of a new wire loom to the car.
+The car's fuel, electrical, cooling, and hydraulic systems were restored as well, along with the addition of a new wire loom.
 Inside the MKII's cabin, all the wood has been completely restored to that of a very high level, further accentuating the high level of craftsmanship already evident in the car.
-All major mechanical components were rebuilt back to factory specifications including the engine, transmission, rear end and suspension, and all of the Sedan's chrome will be re-plated where needed as well.
+All major mechanical components were rebuilt back to factory specifications including the engine, transmission, rear end and suspension, and all of the Sedan's britework as well.
 This Mark II is not only a great example to drive and enjoy, but could be a fierce contender in local and regional classic Jaguar shows and events (the Sedan won a trophy in it's first showing at the La Jolla, CA Concours D'Elegance.